TOWNS & VILLAGES

 Mount Shadwell, a few minutes north of Mortlake is an extinct volcano rich in olivine crystal, the birthstone of August.
 With permission, visitors of Mortlake can fossick for the crystal at the Mount Shadwell quarry or try their luck scavenging the surroundings for ‘volcano bombs’, large egg shaped rocks containing olivine.

 In town, Mortlake has one of the regions most extensive Heritage Trails.
-The trail leads walkers around 20 of the predominately bluestone buildings dating back to 1857.
+The trail leads walkers around 20 of the predominantly bluestone buildings dating back to 1857.
 The town is also full of restaurants and shops, so breaking up the trail is a welcome option.

 The picturesque town of Narrawong is on the northern shore of Portland Bay.
 The foreshore is a popular spot for Summer holidays.
 The local boat ramp at the camping ground is a popular launching spot for Anglers.
 Narrawong's historic cemetery is home to William Dutton, Portland's first European Settler.